Starting an online business can be exciting but draining if you don’t know which platform to choose from: WooCommerce vs Shopify.

 Similar to Shopify, It’s pay-as-you-go with no additional monthly fees to process payments.
 The difference with WooCommerce is that you can offer in-person sales at the same rate.
 For the fee schedule, check out What are the fees for WooCommerce Payments?

 Beyond the in-built WooCommerce payment processor, you can choose from free or premium extension to offer more payment options on WooCommerce.com.
 For example, Stripe, Square.
 PayPal, Braintree and so many more.
-You’re also able to offer as many as want.
+You’re also able to offer as many as you want.
 You’ll have no such luck with Shopify.

 Check out Is WooCommerce Free?
 What it Costs to Build an Online Store for details.